-Financial assets and liabilities held at fair value through profit or loss
+Financial assets held at fair value through profit or loss

-At initial recognition, the Fund measures financial assets and financial liabilities at fair value.
-Transaction costs of financial assets and financial liabilities carried at fair value through profit or loss are expensed in the statement of comprehensive income.
+At initial recognition, the Fund measures financial assets at fair value.
+Transaction costs of financial assets carried at fair value through profit or loss are expensed in the statement of profit or loss and other comprehensive income.

-Subsequent to initial recognition, all financial assets and financial liabilities at fair value through profit or loss are measured at fair value.
+Subsequent to initial recognition, all financial assets at fair value through profit or loss are measured at fair value.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 Fair value is calculated as the present value of expected cash flows arising from the asset having regard to current market prices and returns for assets of comparable credit quality, terms and contracted remaining term to maturity.
-Gains and losses arising from changes in the fair value of the financial assets or financial liabilities at fair value through profit or loss category are presented in the statement of comprehensive income within 'net gains/(losses) on financial instruments at fair value through profit or loss' in the period in which they arise.
+Gains and losses arising from changes in the fair value of the financial assets at fair value through profit or loss category are presented in the statement of profit or loss and other comprehensive income within 'net gains/ (losses) on financial instruments at fair value through profit or loss' in the period in which they arise.